p3lim-wow/LibProcessable/README.md

 # LibProcessable

 This is an addon for the popular MMORPG "World of Warcraft".
-It can be downloaded at [Curse](//mods.curse.com/addons/wow/libprocessable) or at [WoWInterface](//wowinterface.com/downloads/info23440).

 ## Description